Jeff-Russ/ror-guides/rails-database.md

 Note that `find` is often not the ideal choice.
 The reason for this is that when it fails, it returns a severe error called `ActiveRecord::RecordNotFound` which usually results in a __404__ page to the user.
 Therefore you should only use `find` if you really are sure that the object exists, which by the way is not unusual.

 Our alternative is __"Dynamic Finders"__.
 The dynamic finder for id (primary keys) is `find_by_id` and they are others for different attributes.
 Unlike `find`, dynamic finders don't return and error, they return `nil` which is much easier to deal with.
-When they are sucessful, they return the record object.
+When they are successful, they return the record object.
 The reason they are called dynamic is that Rails creates one for each attribute in the model:

 	object = Model.find_by_attributename(value)